E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Loading a map

-- If the bot is connected to Bizhawks, you can load the current ingame map by clicking on the button `Download map`
+- If the bot is connected to Bizhawk, you can load the current ingame map by clicking on the button `Download map`
 - Alternatively, you can load a previously saved map by clicking on the button `LM` (Load Map)
 - You can save a map by clicking on the button `SM` (Save Map)

 ### Loading the state of the helirin

-- If the bot is connected to Bizhawks, you can load the current ingame state by clicking on the button `Download state`
+- If the bot is connected to Bizhawk, you can load the current ingame state by clicking on the button `Download state`
 - Alternatively, you can load a previously saved state by clicking on the button `LS` (Load State)
 - You can save a state by clicking on the button `SS` (Save State)
 - If you want to manually edit a state file, here is the list of values that it contains: